ptarmiganlabs/butler-docs/content/en/docs/getting started/install/_index.md

 It is therefore difficult to give detailed installation instructions for each possible installation scenario.
 This site thus tries explain how to get started with Butler in some of the most common scenarios.

-Pre-built binaries are available for Windows, macOS and Linux.
-When using these there is no need to install Node.js, as the Node.js runtime is bundled into the various binaries.
+Pre-built binaries are available for Windows and macOS.
+When using these there is no need to install Node.js, as the Node.js runtime is bundled into the binaries.

 Using these binaries is the easiest - and thus recommended - way of using Butler.
 ...unless you want to use Docker, which is also a great option.